diku-dk/hpps-e2020-pub/material/1-l-1/README.md

 all labs except this one, you will be assigned reading and/or videos to watch in advance.

-For this first lab you are not assumed to have done any reading.
+If you have not watched the vidoe or read anything for this first lab, fear not!
 Our goal today will be on ensuring that you have the tools you will need for the course, so we don't have to spend too much time on technical hindrances later on.
+Please make sure that you have watched the videos and read the material *before* the next lab session.

 Most subsequent labs will be directly focused on exercising the concepts used in the *mandatory assignments*.
 Each lab consists of tasks listed in a document, like this one.
 Lab work is not *mandatory*, and you do not submit it anywhere (but you are encouraged to ask for feedback!), but you cannot expected to pass the course without active participation in the labs.

 During the lab, you can ask for help physically (when we have a room...), or [on the Discord